 Expanding Consumer Credit

 It is important to view automotive lending in the context of U.S. consumer debt in general.
-As we can see in the graph below, Americans now have $1.44 trillion in outstanding auto loans, out of a record $15.24 trillion outstanding across all debt types.
+As we can see in the graph below, Americans now have $1.44 trillion in outstanding auto loan debt, out of a record $15.24 trillion outstanding across all debt types.
 After a temporary tightening of standards in Q2 2020, the floodgates quickly reopened.
-In an environment of economic stimulus, inflation, and extremely low-cost capital, consumer lending has continued to expand at a rapid pace.
+In an environment of economic stimulus, inflation, and extremely low-cost capital, consumer lending as a whole has continued to expand at a rapid pace.

-If you’ve attempted to purchase a new vehicle in 2021, you’ve likely experienced the automotive supply chain crisis firsthand.
+If you’ve attempted to purchase a new vehicle the past few years, you’ve likely experienced the automotive supply chain crisis firsthand.
 Most directly (but not exclusively) caused by the global chip shortage, manufacturers have dramatically slashed production, and dealers have struggled to maintain any inventory on their lots.
 Many buyers have needed to wait months upon months for their vehicles of choice to arrive, often paying thousands of dollars above MSRP when they do.
+While some chip manufacturers say they are back to full production, industry experts are still saying the chip shortage will last well into 2023.
 The table below reflects this reality, with October 2021 sales down 30.2% from the previous year.

 In addition, new and used car prices are at astoundingly high levels, with autos being one of the categories of goods with the highest rates of inflation over the past year.